Ring

 Authorship and Creation

-Ring's producer is recorded as Takashige Ichise[25].
-Ring's director is recorded as Hideo Nakata[5].
-Ring's screenwriter is recorded as Kōji Suzuki[6].
+Ring was produced by Takashige Ichise[25].
+Ring was directed by Hideo Nakata[5].
+Kōji Suzuki wrote the screenplay for Ring[6].
 Cast members include Nanako Matsushima[16], Hiroyuki Sanada[17], Miki Nakatani[18], Rikiya Otaka[19], Yūko Takeuchi[20], and Rie Inō[21].

 Publication

-Ring's publication date is recorded as +1998-01-31T00:00:00Z[28].
-Ring's original language of film or TV show is recorded as Japanese[29].
+Ring was published on January 31, 1998[28].
+The original language of Ring was Japanese[29].
 Genres include horror film[8], fantasy film[9], Japanese horror[10], thriller film[11], film based on a novel[12], and ghost film[13].
 Ring's part of the series is recorded as Ring[26].
+Ring was distributed by video on demand[30].

 Subject and Themes